$f$-Differential Privacy Filters: Validity and Approximate Solutions: Additional Background: Privacy Profile

 A mechanism \(\M\) is \(\left(\varepsilon,\delta\right)\)-DP if \(D_{e^\varepsilon}\!\left[\M\!\left(S\right)\midd\M\!\left(S^-\right)\right]\leq\delta\) and \(D_{e^\varepsilon}\!\left[\M\!\left(S^-\right)\midd\M\!\left(S\right)\right]\leq\delta\) for all remove pair \(S,S^-\). \end{definition} The privacy profile on a mechanism level defined by \citet{Balle_Barthe_Gaboardi_2020} is given as Definition \ref{def:tight-H} below.
-We first give a definition on the distribution level. \begin{definition} The privacy profile of a pair of distributions \(\left(P,Q\right)\) is a function \(H:\left[0,\infty\right)\to\left[0,1\right]\) that represents the hockey-stick divergence \(H\!\left(\gamma\right)=D_\gamma\!\left[P\midd Q\right]\) of all orders \(\gamma\geq0\). \end{definition} \begin{theorem}[\cite{zhu_optimal_2022}] A function \(H:\left[0,\infty\right)\to\left[0,1\right]\) is the privacy profile of some pair of distributions if and only if \(H\!\left(0\right)=1\), \(H\) is decreasing, convex, and \(H\!\left(\gamma\right)\geq\left[1-\gamma\right]_+\). \end{theorem} We can describe the spectrum of all \(\left(\varepsilon,\delta\right)\)-DP bounds using privacy profiles. \begin{definition}[\cite{zhu_optimal_2022}] A mechanism \(\M\) is dominated by a privacy profile \(H\) if for all remove pair \(S,S^-\),
+We first give a definition on the distribution level. \begin{definition} The privacy profile of a pair of distributions \(\left(P,Q\right)\) is a function \(H:\left[0,\infty\right)\to\left[0,1\right]\) that represents the hockey-stick divergence \(H\!\left(\gamma\right)=D_\gamma\!\left[P\midd Q\right]\) of all orders \(\gamma\geq0\). \end{definition} \begin{theorem} A function \(H:\left[0,\infty\right)\to\left[0,1\right]\) is the privacy profile of some pair of distributions if and only if \(H\!\left(0\right)=1\), \(H\) is decreasing, convex, and \(H\!\left(\gamma\right)\geq\left[1-\gamma\right]_+\). \end{theorem} We can describe the spectrum of all \(\left(\varepsilon,\delta\right)\)-DP bounds using privacy profiles. \begin{definition} A mechanism \(\M\) is dominated by a privacy profile \(H\) if for all remove pair \(S,S^-\),

-at all \(\gamma\geq0\). \(\M\) is dominated by a privacy profile \(H\) under remove adjacency if only the first inequality holds. \(\M\) is dominated by a pair of distributions \(\left(P,Q\right)\) (under remove adjacency) if it is dominated by the privacy profile of \(\left(P,Q\right)\) (under remove adjacency). \end{definition} For a family of privacy profiles \(\H\), the point-wise supremum \(H^\uparrow\) of all \(H\in\H\) is another privacy profile by Theorem \ref{thm:H}, and therefore \(H^\uparrow\) is the smallest upper bound of \(\H\). \begin{definition}[\cite{Balle_Barthe_Gaboardi_2020}] The privacy profile of a mechanism \(\M\) is the tightly dominating privacy profile of \(\M\):
+at all \(\gamma\geq0\). \(\M\) is dominated by a privacy profile \(H\) under remove adjacency if only the first inequality holds. \(\M\) is dominated by a pair of distributions \(\left(P,Q\right)\) (under remove adjacency) if it is dominated by the privacy profile of \(\left(P,Q\right)\) (under remove adjacency). \end{definition} For a family of privacy profiles \(\H\), the point-wise supremum \(H^\uparrow\) of all \(H\in\H\) is another privacy profile by Theorem \ref{thm:H}, and therefore \(H^\uparrow\) is the smallest upper bound of \(\H\). \begin{definition} The privacy profile of a mechanism \(\M\) is the one that tightly dominates \(\M\):

 \(H_\M\) represents tight \(\delta\)-bounds in \(\left(\varepsilon,\delta\right)\)-DP for all \(\varepsilon\in\real\).
 In addition, the privacy profile of \(\M\) under remove adjacency is

 \end{definition}